South Africa's dusty Glastonbury changing its complexion

 From humble beginnings, with just 300 music-lovers in 1994, Oppikoppi has grown to become a sprawling temporary settlement surrounding a ring of large stages.

-This year it attracted 20,000 festival-goers, and with nothing except a few platinum mines dotting the horizon, organizers expect it to keep on growing.
+This year it attracted 20,000 festival-goers, and with nothing except a few platinum mines dotting the horizon, organisers expect it to keep on growing.

 Most people camp in a crowded dustbowl called “Mordor”, so named to distinguish it from the relative luxury of the “tented hotels”.